 Some of the driving considerations of the project were the preservation and celebration of heritage, the promotion of education, community development, tourism growth, the promotion of careers in the heritage sector, job creation through the empowerment of local entrepreneurs, artists and crafters, and nation building.
 In light of this, Totem Media developed a heritage workers' training programme specific to the needs of the Moruleng Cultural Precinct.
 We also developed a digital archive that will be managed by the Mphebatho Museum and ultimately housed in their New Library and Archive.
 Construction of the Library and Archive will begin on completion of this current phase of the Moruleng Cultural Precinct.

-The old Dutch Reformed Mission Church.
+The old Dutch Reformed Mission Church centre below.
 It has been lovingly restored and now houses an exhibition that focuses on how the Bakgatla-Ba-Kgafela were influenced by, and responded to, colonisation and Christian missionary teaching.
 It also serves as a community centre.

 The interior of the newly renovated Dutch Reformed Mission Church

 The front entrance to the Mphebatho Museum.

 The main exhibition explaining how the Bakgatla works with their environment